 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-The university is also home to the world's largest collection of science fiction and fantasy titles (it contains more than 100,000 books, plus another 100,000 fanzines).
-There are plenty of clubs and organizations, too, catering to interests from water polo to drag performance.
+The university is home to the world's largest collection of science fiction and fantasy titles (it contains over 100,000 books, plus another 100,000 fanzines.
+If science fiction isn’t your thing, there are some 500 student clubs and organizations, catering to interests from water polo and drag performance to a pediatric cancer patient friendship group and a Bollywood dance team.